-Students are not permitted to register for credit in any full-term course after the second week of classes or its equivalent (see calendar for specific dates).
-For classes that are less than the full-term, registration is required prior to the course beginning and the date is published each semester for summer and J-term course.
+For classes that are less than the full-term, registration is required prior to the course beginning and the date is published each semester for Summer and Winter courses.
 Students are responsible for contacting the professor regarding any missed class sessions and/or work.